Real Estate IT Services

 Cybersecurity compliance framework components should include assessments of the following:

-Email security should include link and attachment scanning, anti-malware, and security awareness training to keep agents abreast of the latest phishing tactics.
+A solid real estate IT services team will understand that email security should include link and attachment scanning, anti-malware, and security awareness training to keep agents abreast of the latest phishing tactics.
 All too often, the weak link is human, not digital.

 However, for many brokerages, external threats are not confined to the supply chain.
 Because agents are technically independent contractors and therefore separate companies, they and their assistants are allowed to use personal devices with varying degrees and cyber protection brands.
 This policy decentralization spells danger for both management and the agents by increasing liabilities unnecessarily.
-While such a model may have been attractive in past years, it’s no longer feasible from an IT standpoint and leaves too much at risk.
+While such a model may have been attractive in past years, it’s no longer feasible from an real estate IT services standpoint and leaves too much at risk.